-And by the ‘list’, Thompson means the email “loyalty” list from your favorite retailers or brands.
+And by “list,” Thompson means the email loyalty program with your favorite retailers or brands.
 Subscribe to their emails and engage with them on social — this is where you can find deals and offers that aren’t necessarily shared with the public.

 The most expensive thing families add to their grocery cart these days is usually meat.
-Inflation has hit beef, pork, fish and chicken costs are up due to pandemic disruptions, higher wages, supply chain delays with trucking and the increased demand for meats here and overseas, says Neale Godfrey, a personal finance expert and author.
-This means you’re going to be forking over more dollars for your go-to proteins.
+Inflation has hit beef, pork, fish and chicken costs more than almost any other product, says Neale Godfrey, a personal finance expert and author.
+This means you’re going to be spending more for your go-to proteins.

 To cut back on the cost, consider buying meat in bulk at stores like Costco or Sam’s Club, and freeze what you don’t eat.
 If you don’t have a wholesale club membership, you can still save — meat is one thing you can keep an eye out for when browsing store circulars and limited-time deals.
-Also remember that processed luncheon meat is often much more costly than meat you cook yourself.
+Also remember that processed lunch meat is often much more costly than meat you cook yourself.

-If you’re feeding several people in your household (or even if you’re flying solo and you have a lot of closet space!) buying in bulk can make a significant difference to your grocery bottom line, Vilchis says.
-Consider joining Sam’s Club or Costco to allow you to shop around for the best unit price — and keep in mind that sometimes you may find the best bulk discounts at places like Walmart or Target, especially if there are coupons on offer.
+If you’re feeding several people in your household (or even if you’re flying solo and you have a lot of closet space!) buying in bulk can make a significant difference to your grocery cost bottom line, Vilchis says.
+Check out Sam’s Club or Costco to see where you’ll find the best unit price — and keep in mind that sometimes you may find the best bulk discounts at places like Walmart or Target, especially if there are coupons on offer.
 Remember, buying in bulk only saves you money if you use the products and you don’t let them go to waste.

 “Buying large packages that will last a long time will have you spending less over time,” she says.
-“You can buy paper goods, laundry and cleaning supplies, vitamins, dry pantry ingredients (rice, oil, pasta, etc.) in bulk to save.”
+“You can buy paper goods, laundry and cleaning supplies, vitamins, and dry pantry ingredients like rice, oil, pasta, etc., to save.”